flux-iac/tofu-controller/docs/getting_started.md

 # Getting Started

+## Preflight Checks

+Before you begin, make sure you have the following installed:
+  1. Flux v0.32.0 or later (not only the CLI, but also the controllers on the cluster).
+If you are not sure about the Flux version on your cluster, please re-bootstrap your cluster.
+  2. TF-controller uses **the Controller/Runner architecture**.
+The Controller acts as a client, and talks to each Runner's Pod via gRPC.
+Please make sure
+     1. Each Runner's Pod in each Namespace is allowed to open, and serve at port *30000* (the gRPC port of a Runner), and the Controller can connect to it.
+     2. The Controller needs to download tar.gz BLOBs from the Flux's Source controller via port *80*.
+     3. The Controller needs to post the events to the Flux's Notification controller via port *80*.

 ## Installation

 Before using TF-controller, you have to install Flux by using either `flux install` or `flux bootstrap` command.